alexlib/openptv-python-v2/docs/migration_guide.md

 ## Bridge Functions

-The following bridge functions are available in `openptv.binding.param_bridge`:
+The following bridge functions are available in `openptv.coptv.param_bridge`:

 - `tracking_params_to_c`: Convert a Python `TrackingParams` object to a C `track_par` struct
 - `tracking_params_from_c`: Convert a C `track_par` struct to a Python `TrackingParams` object